Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Pi-technique (π Technique)

-In this technique, even sections are made in a ceramic tube and the resistance wire made of manganin is wound in the clockwise direction (1, 3 sections) as well as in anticlockwise direction (2, 4 sections) alternately to avoid the inductive effect.
+In this technique, even sections are made in a ceramic tube and the resistance wire made of manganin is wound in the clockwise direction (1, 3 sections) as well as in an anticlockwise direction (2, 4 sections) alternately to avoid the inductive effect.
 The entire unit is coated with vitreous enamel.

-Bi-fular technique:
+Bi-fular Technique:

 Bi-fular technique